Do you want to become a copy editor? You can do it even if you don’t have a lot of experience in the field.

 Here’s a quick list of advantages of being a copy editor:

-- The job is a little bit repetitive as you have to deal with the same tasks over and over again.
+- The job is repetitive as you have to deal with the same tasks repeatedly.

-- You will be sitting most of the time (but you can always get a standing desk)
+- You will sit most of the time (but you can always get a standing desk)